An elegant, fairly vigorous, branching cultivar. Leaves with a very long central lobe.

 Ivy that tolerates the sun well.
-One of the ivies suitable for rock gardens.
+One of the ivies that can be used in rock gardens.

 Category